 10 Best Easy Herbal Teas to Make for ALL the Reasons (To Relax, for Energy, to Detox, to Sleep, and LOTS More!)

-Before I started really learning about herbs seriously, I loved to drink those herbal teas you'd find in the stores---you know, the regular old tea bags.
-Little did I know they were filled with chemical flavorings and were not doing my body any favors.
-But then, I started dabbling.
-I started out small--like these really easy tea blends I'm sharing with you here!
-If you want to start making your own tea blends for all kinds of reasons, like digestion, sleep, energy, detoxifying and lots more---these will get you going on your path!
+Before I started really learning about herbs seriously, I loved to drink those herbal teas you'd find in the stores---you know, the stale old tea bags.
+Little did I know that besides being stale, they are often filled with chemical flavorings and were actually not doing my body any favors.
+So I started creating my own easy and healthy fresh herbal tea blends with just a couple of herbs each.
+Today, I’m sharing my pairings with you here!

 I love my herbs.
 I'm so grateful for the ability to learn about them and my growing knowledge of how plants can indeed be my medicine.
 I use herbs for just about everything.
-So...when I have an issue, I first turn to my plant medicine.
+So...when I have an issue, I first turn to my plant medicine, and my first line of defense is often a simple and delicious herbal tea.

-However, there are certain common herbs that can be generalized to support just about everyone's body for a variety of general needs.
-Here is a helpful list of herbs you can easily combine to create some quick and easy herbal teas to enjoy!
+Even though every person's body is different (some people run hot, some cold, some dry, and some are more moist), there are certain common herbs that can be generalized to support just about everyone's body for a variety of typical needs.
+Here is a helpful list of herb pairs you can easily combine to create some quick and easy herbal teas to make quickly, enjoy for pleasure, and to support your health!

 10 Easy Herbal Teas to Create for Health & Enjoyment